xketanaka/filepreview/README.md

 It provides you with an option to keep the height/width fixed or keep the resolution.

+The API now returns the image and pdf path in return of promise

 Wait for more changes to come

 ## Installation